ericstiles/sns_topic_with_email_subscription/README.md

-# Why
+# What

-Terraform (0.12.18) doesn't currently support [SNS to email](https://www.terraform.io/docs/providers/aws/r/sns_topic_subscription.html)

-This solution uses shell scripts to call AWS cli to create the SNS topic with a list of email subscriptions.
+This Terraform module supports creating an SNS Topic with email subscriptions.

-On destroy this topic is destroyed using shell to call AWS.

-The topic arn is available as the module output.

-# Example
+## Example
 ```
 module "sns" {
   source = "./sns_topic_to_emails"